Kōsaku Yamada: Biography

-Yamada composed about 1,600 pieces of musical works, in which art songs (Lieder) amount to 700 even excluding songs commissioned by schools, municipalities and companies.
+Yamada composed about 1,600 musical works, in which art songs (Lieder) amount to 700 even excluding songs commissioned by schools, municipalities and companies.
 Akatombo (Red Dragonfly) (1927) is perhaps his most famous song.
 His songs have been performed and recorded by many famous singers such as Kathleen Battle, Ernst Haefliger and Yoshikazu Mera.

 Yamada's opera Kurofune (black ships) is regarded as one of the most famous Japanese operas.
 His work was heard at the music section of the art competition at the 1936 Summer Olympics.